apereo/cas/docs/cas-server-documentation/audits/Audits-REST.md

 The body of the HTTP request is a JSON representation of the audit record.

-{% include casproperties.html modules="cas-server-support-audit-rest" %}
+{% include casproperties.html properties="cas.audit.rest" %}